LSSTDESC/imSim/doc/config.rst

 """""""""""""""""""""""""

   * ``edge_pix`` =  *float_value* (default = 100.0) How many pixels is the buffer region were objects are allowed to be past the edge of the sensor.
-  * ``obj_types`` : *list*  List or tuple of object types to render, e.g., ('star', 'galaxy').
+  * ``obj_types`` : *list*  (optional) List or tuple of object types to render, e.g., ('star', 'galaxy').
 If None, then consider all object types.
   * ``max_flux`` = *float_value* (default = None) If object flux exceeds max_flux, the return None for that object. if max_flux == None, then don't apply a maximum flux cut.
   * ``apply_dc2_dilation`` = *bool_value* (default False) Flag to increase object sizes by a factor sqrt(a/b) where a, b are the semi-major and semi-minor axes, respectively.
-This has the net effect of using the semi-major axis as the sersic half-light radius when building the object.
+This has the net effect of using the semi-major axis as the sersic half-light radius when building the object, which is how the DESC DC2 simulations defined the half-light radius.
 This will only be applied to galaxies.
   * ``approx_nobjects`` = *int_value* (default None) Approximate number of objects per CCD used by galsim to set up the image processing.
 If None, then the actual number of objects found by skyCatalogs, via .getNObjects, will be used.
+If given, this should generally be greater than or equal to the actual number of objects.
+It's even ok to be much higher (10x or more is fine) than the actual number of objects.
   * ``mjd`` = *float_vaue*  MJD of the midpoint of the exposure.

 Sky Catalog Object Type